Good Hotel Guide Review

 all year except Jan.

-lounge, restaurant, free Wi-Fi in reception, in-room TV (terrestrial), small garden and patio, restaurant wheelchair accessible.
+lounge, restaurant, free Wi-Fi, in-room TV (terrestrial), small garden and patio, only restaurant wheelchair accessible.

 per room B&B £110–£165.
 Set dinner £65.